bichvan2810/vCaptcha-end-user-info/index.md

 # vCaptcha
 > CAPTCHA for Vietnamese

+## Integrate to your webpage
+Try to use demo version of vCaptcha: [Click here to go to demo page](demo)

+Read full documentation of integrating vCaptcha to your site: [GO TO DEVELOPER PAGE](developer)

 ## About our project
 Most of the recent breakthroughs in AI-related research and applications are data driven.
 Annotated data plays the main role in improving AI/ML-based solutions.
 The lack of high-quality annotated data is one of the main obstacles to AI adoption.
 Manual annotation is expensive and not scalable.
 This project aims to tackle the problem by developing a crowdsourcing system for labeling machine learning datasets, to be specific, Vietnamese scene text with word-level annotations.